Trump hoping to see US economy reopened by Easter amid coronavirus outbreak

-WASHINGTON -- President Donald Trump said Tuesday he is hoping the United States will be reopened by Easter as he weighs how to relax nationwide social-distancing guidelines to put some workers back on the job during the coronavirus outbreak, while contradicting the warnings of public health officials on the direction of the crisis.
+WASHINGTON -- President Donald Trump said he is hoping the United States will be reopened by Easter as he weighs how to relax nationwide social-distancing guidelines to put some workers back on the job during the coronavirus outbreak.

+Trump's optimism contradicted the warnings of some public health officials who called for stricter - not looser - restrictions on public interactions.
+But federal officials suggested that advisories could be loosened in areas not experiencing widespread infection.

-With lives and the economy hanging in the balance, and with many health officials calling for stricter - not looser - restrictions on public interactions, Trump said he was already looking toward easing the advisories that have sidelined workers, shuttered schools and led to a widespread economic slowdown.
+With lives and the economy hanging in the balance, Trump said Tuesday he was already looking toward easing the advisories that have sidelined workers, shuttered schools and led to a widespread economic slowdown.

 "I would love to have the country opened up and just raring to go by Easter," he said during a Fox News virtual town hall.
 Easter is just over two weeks away - Apr.
 12.